 Together with fats and proteins, carbohydrates form the group of macronutrients.
 Macronutrients are our main dietary sources of energy.

-Carbohydrate is an umbrella term for molecules made up of one or more ‘sugar units’, which are also called saccharides.
-Each carbohydrate is made up of one or more sugar units, or saccharides.
-Carbs can be classified into four types, based on their number of sugar units, or saccharides, as we’ll call them from now on.
+Carbohydrates are molecules made up of one or more sugar units, or saccharides.
+Carbs can be classified into four types, based on the number of saccharides, they contain.
 The four types of carbs are:

 - Sugars.
 Sugars are molecules that are made up of one or two saccharides.
 Sugars that are made of one saccharide are called monosaccharides, which literally means ‘single sugar’.
 Easy.
 Monosaccharides are the simplest type of carbs.
 Glucose, fructose and galactose are all monosaccharides.